In this article, we are going to guide you about What Can I Do for Back Pain – 10 Ways to Ease Back Pain which is very helpful for you.

-For a more normal night’s sleep, buy in a good mattress and experimentation with various sleeping positions.
+For a more normal night’s sleep, buy in a good mattress and experiment with various sleeping positions.
 Adding an additional pillow under your body can better support the natural drop in your spine.

 If you’re a back sleeper, try putting the pillow under both knees; for stomach sleepers, try under your pelvis.
-If you rest on your side, sleeping with a pillow between the knees may support.
+If you rest on your side, sleeping with a pillow between the knees may support you.

 2. Gentle Exercise